 acceptable.)
 These medications shall be administered as ordered

 c) Review of medication orders: The staff pharmacist or consultant pharmacist shall review the medical record, including licensed prescribers' orders and laboratory test results, at least monthly and, based on their clinical experience and judgment, and Section 300.Appendix F, determine if there are irregularities that may cause potential adverse reactions, allergies, contraindications, medication errors, or ineffectiveness.
-This review shall be done at the facility and shall be documented in the clinical record.
+This review shall be documented in the clinical record.
+Portions of this review may be done outside the facility.
 Any irregularities noted shall be reported to the attending physician, the advisory physician, the director of nursing and the administrator, and shall be acted upon.

 d) A medication order not specifically limiting the time or number of doses shall be automatically stopped in accordance with written policies approved by the pharmaceutical advisory committee.